Feren

-Feren or Færen is a lake in the municipality of Meråker in Trøndelag county, Norway.
+Feren is a lake in Meråker Municipality in Trøndelag county, Norway.
 A small part in the northwestern corner of the lake extends into the municipalities of Stjørdal, Levanger, and Verdal at the outlet into the river Forra.
 The 26 km2 lake lies about 14 km north of the municipal center of Midtbygda, about 2.5 km north of the lake Funnsjøen, and about 8 km north of the lake Fjergen.